LeoWesterberg/AndroidPhotoApp/README.md

 # AndroidPhotoApp
-Application which allows the user to take photos, which furthermore can be seen as markers on a map.
-The user can click on these markers to expand the image.
+AndroidPhotoApplication is an Android application for taking photos and associate them to the position they were taken.
+The pictures are shown as markers on a map, but the pictures are full screen expandable by clicking on the markers